 Accounts receivable collections can be a costly and time-consuming process for your AR team.
 Systematizing invoicing and payment with the right tools and communication can significantly decrease the time you spend on these tasks and improve DSO.
 Good news is, different collection methods exist and it’s likely you’ll find one that fits your need!

 Aggressive and impersonal dunning strategies, like incessant automated payment reminders and collections agencies, can damage relationships with your clients.
 A more effective process combines automation with personalization to save you time and maintain client relationships.

 At Upflow, we provide solutions to help you create a streamlined and personalized collections process that saves your team time.

-Through our solution, you can set up automatic, personalized reminders to send to customers when invoices are overdue.
+Through our A/R system, you can set up automatic, personalized reminders to send to customers when electronic invoices are overdue.
 Plus, let them pay you via wire transfer, direct debit, credit or debit card — online, through an instant or scheduled payment, so they can settle up right away.

 Upflow acts like a CRM for your invoices, tracking the right KPIs, and sharing relevant information with your sales and finance teams through custom dashboards and tasks.

 Through Upflow’s centralized dashboards and insights, you can keep all teams on the same page to monitor the business’s cash flow and financial projections.